RobertoM89/HideAndSeek_Docs/README.md

 ## Command List

-### Create a New Shelf
+### Create Picker Shelf

 Even if the picker buttons can be added to any shelf, it is adviced to create a specific shelf for your character's picker.
-Click on *Create Shelf* to create a new shelf.
+Click on *Create Picker Shelf* to create a new shelf.
 Optionally, enter a name for the new shelf.

 The new shelf will be created and populated with the *Shelf Picker* button, the *Refresh Shelf* button and the *Left Right* button (see [here](https://robertom89.github.io/ShelfPicker_Docs/#tool-icons)).

+### Open Shelf Editor

+Open Maya Shelf Editor to rearrange icons and separators on the shelf.
+You can also reach it through *Windows -> Settings/Preferences -> Shelf Editor.*

 ### Add Shelf Separator

 Add a shelf separator to the current shelf.
-To move the shelf separator along the shelf, go to *Windows -> Settings/Preferences -> Shelf Editor.*

 ### One/Two Rows Shelf Layout